junxit/us-congress-bills-111/metadata.md

 - 2009-04-21 — Introduced in House
 - 2009-04-21 — Introduced in House
 - 2009-04-21 — Referred to the House Committee on Oversight and Government Reform.
+- 2009-04-23 — Committee Consideration and Mark-up Session Held.
+- 2009-04-23 — Ordered to be Reported by Unanimous Consent.
+- 2009-04-28 — Considered under suspension of the rules. (consideration: CR H4848-4850)
+- 2009-04-28 — DEBATE - The House proceeded with forty minutes of debate on H. Res.
+340.
+- 2009-04-28 — Motion to reconsider laid on the table Agreed to without objection.
+- 2009-04-28 — Mr. Lynch moved to suspend the rules and agree to the resolution.
+- 2009-04-28 — On motion to suspend the rules and agree to the resolution Agreed to by voice vote. (text: CR H4848)
+- 2009-04-28 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by voice vote.(text: CR H4848)